-- 1. The student must agree to remain in regular contact with the school while on leave. - 2.
-An intention to return must be submitted in writing to the Associate Dean for Student Affairs no later than 30 days before the date approved for re-entry along with evidence that all conditions for reentry have been met. - 3.
-A leave of absence does not obviate the requirements for timely completion of curriculum milestones, including USMLE examinations or graduation requirements pertaining to the class that they student will join on re-entry. - 4.
-Any leave of absence will be noted on the MSPE. - 5.
+2. The student must agree to remain in regular contact with the school while on leave.

+- 3. An intention to return must be submitted in writing to the Associate Dean for Student Affairs no later than 30 days before the date approved for re-entry along with evidence that all conditions for reentry have been met. - 4.
+A leave of absence does not obviate the requirements for timely completion of curriculum milestones, including USMLE examinations or graduation requirements pertaining to the class that the student will join on re-entry. - 5.
+Any leave of absence will be noted on the MSPE - 6.
+The Medical Student Academic Standing Committee (MSASC), in consultation with the Associate Dean for Student Affairs and the Associate Dean for Undergraduate Medical Education, will identify conditions for remediation and return.
+These conditions may be modified if the school learns of significant additional concerns while the student is on leave.
+New information that could impact the ability of the student to progress through medical school and licensure may require additional conditions for return. - 7.
 Any student who fails to return from a Leave of Absence by the designated date shall be considered to have resigned from the Dell Medical School.